ssaloisbellerose/SMSHub/README.txt.txt

 - Jersey Framework
 All the jars can be found in \SMSHub\WebContent\WEB-INF\lib

+To run this project, you must have JAVA JDK 8 installed on your computer.
 This is an java project that can be imported in eclipse.

 Download eclipse: https://www.eclipse.org/downloads/